micropolimi/MAPPI/docs/3D_printing.md

 Supports: No

 ### Printing settings
-The material used is PLA due to its ease of print and accessibility, but being highly hygroscopic it could warp with time and constant watering, so other materials like PETG or ABS could be used to increase the resistance of the chamber to weathering.
+PLA is used as the primary material due to its ease of printing and wide availability.
+However, since PLA is highly hygroscopic, it may warp over time with constant exposure to moisture.
+For improved durability and resistance to weathering, alternative materials such as PETG or ABS are recommended.
-It is still important to use a black, and possibly matte, filament as it will greatly decrease background reflection under certain light sources.
+It is important to use a black, preferably matte, filament, as this significantly reduces background reflections under certain lighting conditions.
-High print resolution is not fundamental but going any lower than 0.3 mm could make the internal printed surface gritty and cause abnormal root growth.
+While high print resolution is not essential, going any lower than 0.3 mm may result in a rough internal surface, which can negatively affect root development.
-To keep a sound and possibly reusable main frame, infill of at least 20% is suggested.
+To ensure a sturdy and potentially reusable main frame, an infill of at least 20% is recommended.

-Printer technology: Fused Deposition Modeling (FDM) is preferable as stereolithography (SLA) uses UV-absorbent resins that have a high fluorescence to blue-shifted excitation wavelength.
+Printer technology: Fused Deposition Modeling (FDM) is preferred, as stereolithography (SLA) resins are UV-absorbent and exhibit high fluorescence under blue-shifted excitation wavelengths.

 ## Submersion pot-holder setup
 The submersion pot-holder is an adapter for magenta boxes to fit and lock in place pots subject to submersion to prevent sample floating.
-The design does require supports for the locking groove of the pot-holder, meaning removal of said support is necessary.
-The holder is designed to be glued to the bottom of a magenta box with water resistant glue.
+The design requires support structures for printing the locking groove, which must be removed after printing.
+The holder is designed to be glued to the bottom of a magenta box with water-resistant glue.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/submersion.png" width="700">